sigmod/sqlpp/document.md

       { "uname": "IsbelDull", "message": " like samsung the plan is amazing" }
     ]

-Similarly, the above query can also expressed as:
+Similarly, the above query can also be expressed as:

     SELECT user.name uname, message.message message
     FROM FacebookUsers user